QuantGigi/Multi-Model-Option-Pricing/README.md

 ## Work in Progress

 This is not necessarily the final version.
 The architecture is designed to allow **easy integration of new models, methods, or option types** (e.g. barrier, Asian, American with LSMC, etc.).

-Feel free to contribute or suggest improvements !